bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/CreateStreams.png

-Please, press the «Create Stream» button and fill in the form:
+Please, press the «Create Stream» button and fill in the form where generals and specific fields should be completed:

+**General fileds:**

 - *Choose* *type* *